 Parents and Volunteers

-We have parent Age Marshalls for each age group and gender.
+We have parent Age Managers for each age group and gender.
 This helps ensure events start on time and streamlines the operation of events.
-Training is provided and it is a great way to be involved with your child.
-If you are interested in being an Age Marshall, please email the Registrar and talk to our Age Marshall coordinator.
+A 2.5 hour training program, which covers cover basic officiating, coaching, safety and event safety tips, is available through Little Athletics ACT at https://www.athleticsintheact.com.au/events/117627/.
+Managing or assisting with the age group is a great way to be involved with your child.
+If you are interested in being an Age Manager, please email the Registrar or Club President.

-While we have Age Marshalls, they still need parents at events to mark and measure the throws or jumps, rake the long jump pit, and carry out some crowd control.
-Most parents absolutely enjoy being part of their child’s achievements and the children love to see Mum and Dad there supporting them.
+Each age group also needs parents at events to mark and measure the throws or jumps, rake the long jump pit, and carry out some crowd control.
+Most parents absolutely enjoy being part of their child’s achievements and the children love to see mum and dad there supporting them.